 When submitting payment, do not write any extra information or instructions.
 If you have to make certain instructions then make sure to contact AES directly

-7. Make payments in advance - You can schedule future payments online through your account or by phone up to eight payments in a 60 day period.
-You can choose the payment date as per your convenience but keep in mind that payments cannot be scheduled on a Saturday or Sunday or on a holiday when you pay by phone.
+You can schedule future payments online through your account or by phone up to eight payments in 60 days.
+You can choose the payment date as per your convenience but keep in mind that payments cannot be scheduled on a Saturday or Sunday or a holiday when you pay by phone.

 Targeting Payments by AES